 NEXT Weather: Noon forecast from Sept.
 6, 2024

-Meteorologist Adam Del Rosso says stray showers are possible on Thursday and Friday.
+Meteorologist Adam Del Rosso says Friday and Saturday will both flirt with fall-like temperatures.

 View CBS News In